Principal Investigator

 Dr. Alex Strauss (he/him)

 I am a quantitative disease and community ecologist.
-I study infectious disease dynamics in both animal communities (zooplankton as hosts) and plant communities (grasses as hosts).
 I am especially interested in disease ecology in the context of global changes such as biodiversity loss, climate change, and environmental eutrophication.
 I like to approach my research by combining three iterative and complementary perspectives: observations in nature inspire relevant questions, experiments test specific predictions, and mathematical models generalize and formalize theory.
+I mostly work in aquatic systems, focusing on parasites that infect zooplankton, but I also have a few projects in terrestrial grasslands.

 email: atstrauss@uga.edu; twitter: @atstrauss